 Career and Technical Education (CTE) Month, sponsored by the Association of Career and Technical Education (ACTE), is an annual campaign to recognize the achievements and accomplishments of CTE programs across the country.
-The 2016 theme is Opportunities for Career Success, and you can learn all about it here.

 February is Financial Aid Awareness Month, a time when deadlines are fast approaching for college-bound students to submit the Federal Application for Student Aid (FAFSA), and many campuses hold Financial Aid Awareness and FAFSA events throughout the month of February.